 By thinking like the attacker and hunting on your network and your systems, we allow you to move from being the prey to being the hunter.
 We then turn the tables on the attackers and change the economics of cyber defense by shifting the cost to the attacker by weaving a deceptive layer over your entire network – every endpoint, server and network component is coated with deceptions.
 From the instant an attacker penetrates your network, all they can see is an elusive mirage where every single data packet is unreliable.
 This deceptive environment immobilizes attackers as they are unable to make decisions if the data they’ve gathered is unreliable.

-The LMNTRIX Adaptive Threat Response is a validated and integrated threat detection and response architecture for addressing advanced and unknown threats that bypass an organizations perimeter controls.
+The LMNTRIX Active Defense is a validated and integrated threat detection and response architecture for addressing advanced and unknown threats that bypass an organizations perimeter controls.

 We use a combination of advanced network and endpoint threat detection, deceptions everywhere, analytics and global threat intelligence technology.
 These are complemented with continuous monitoring together with threat hunting both internally as well as on the deep and dark web.
 It is a fully managed, security analyst delivered service that defends against zero-day attacks, and advanced persistent threats from our cyber defense center, 24 hours a day, 7 days a week.